uf-mil/mil/Visual-SLAM.md

 # Questions
 * Do we need to enhance the simulator to support visual SLAM activities?
 * Do we need better cameras?
-* Should we consider using a signed Distance Function (SFD) for mapping?
+* Should we consider using a signed Distance Function (SDF) for mapping?
 The researchers at TMU show that is significantly faster than Octrees and claim that it is robust to noise and occlusion.
 Their paper [5] is listed under references.

 # Notes